LucaChet/secure-border-controller-sandbox/README.md

 ```bash
 kubectl create serviceaccount custom-controller -n fluidos
 ```
-- Create all the needed roles/clusterRoles and bindings
+- Create all the needed roles/clusterRoles and bindings (TODO: add the necessary RBAC files for easy deployment)
 - Deploy the SBC using its manifest
 ```bash
 kubectl apply -f ./custom-controller.yaml
 ```
 4️⃣ Run the Demo Example (Optional)
-- You can test the integration with a demo workflow provided in the `demo/` folder, by following the guide available at `docs/demo-guide.md`
+- You can test the integration with a demo provided in the `demo/` folder, by following the guide available at `docs/demo-guide.md`.
+A public recording showcasing the demo is also available [here](https://www.youtube.com/watch?v=7NBoORvkJ5U&t=34s).

-## Repository Structure
+## Papers
-- `controller-code/`: Core implementation of the SBC.
+- F. Pizzato, D. Bringhenti, R. Sisto and F. Valenza, "*An intent-based solution for network isolation in Kubernetes,*" 2024 IEEE 10th International Conference on Network Softwarization (NetSoft), Saint Louis, MO, USA, 2024, pp. 381-386, doi: 10.1109/NetSoft60951.2024.10588939 [[link](https://ieeexplore.ieee.org/abstract/document/10588939)]
-- `docs/`: Technical documentation and guides.
+- F. Pizzato, D. Bringhenti, R. Sisto and F. Valenza, “*Workload isolation through intent-based network management for the future of computing continuum*”, under review in IEEE Internet Computing.
-- `demo/`: Implementation of a demo workflow
+- F. Pizzato, D. Bringhenti, R. Sisto and F. Valenza, “*Intent-driven network isolation for the cloud computing continuum*”, under review in Journal of Network and Systems Management.

 ---